dreamcatcher-tech/network/Inbox/2025-07-17 1527 copying a chat interface.md

 ui with nice chat components in it. might be especially spliceable since they offer offline db in browser or server postgres, so we might insert ourselves as a 3rd switch.

+## lobechat conversion
+If we ran the nextjs server, this is the path of least resistance to get up and running. then the filesystem is the git stuff. the execution remains in the nextjs realm, and it just writes the data to git as a filestore, with no execution. then how do we execute napps ?
+This could be done via tool calls ?

+This means that the desktop app needs no extra replacements either, and it just works, and only its database operations are altered in any way.

+replacing the nextjs logic seems hard, and not really necessary.

+many featuers can be disabled with feature flags. getting frames working seems the crucial step.